netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 So we are reducing the workload metrics cardinality to `2N` by storing independently `ingress` metrics (per destination, without the source) and `egress` metrics (per source, without the destination).

+Note that, if you are using the NetObserv upstream (community) operator, metrics are only available as "user workload metrics", and the procedure to configure ACM observability then differs a little bit: the `ConfigMap` must be deployed in a different namespace, and the file key must be `uwl_metrics_list.yaml`.
+More information [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/observability/index#adding-user-workload-metrics).

 Create this `ConfigMap` in your hub cluster - the one where the ACM operator is installed:

 ```bash